Thomas Muller transfer news: Bayern Munich star opens door to leaving Bundesliga champions | Goal.com

 Thomas Muller has admitted that he will have to assess his future at Bayern Munich if he cannot earn more playing time in the coming weeks.

-The Germany international has been with the club since turning 10 and has spent his entirely professional career with the Bavarian outfit.
+The Germany international has been with the club since turning 10 and has spent his entire professional career with the Bavarian outfit.

 Now 30, the attacker is struggling to earn a regular spot under the guidance of Niko Kovac, and with clubs such as Manchester United and Inter having taken an interest in his services in the recent past, he could be open to a move come January.